nus-cs2103-AY2223S2/tp/docs/UserGuide.md

    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

+Congratulations!
+You have successfully set up ConnectUS.

+## 5. Quick Start Guide

-5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    ![Command Box](images/ConnectUSCommandBox.png) <br>
    Some example commands you can try: